164 World Languages

 - English (Scottish): Also known as Scottish English, it is the variety of English spoken in Scotland.
 It has distinctive accents and certain lexicon informed by Scots, a sister language of English, and Scottish Gaelic.
 It should not be confused with Scots which is a separate language from English, albeit closely related.

-- English (US): Also known as American English, this is the variety of English spoken in the United States.
+- English (American): Also known as American English, this is the variety of English spoken in the United States.
 It’s characterized by distinct regional accents, vocabulary, grammar, and spelling, differing from British English in many aspects due to historical, linguistic, and cultural reasons.

 - Estonian: A Finno-Ugric language, Estonian is the official language of Estonia.
 It’s one of the few languages in Europe that is not Indo-European and is most closely related to Finnish.